 Lepto is classed as a ‘zoonotic’ disease, which can be passed from animals to humans and there are a number of strains of bacteria involving pigs and rats with the end result being very debilitating.
 If anyone gets lepto twice – they must leave farming, as a third infection could be fatal.

-Remember cattle FE prevention needs to start in January so talk to your vet about which method to use.
-Zinc in the water trough is easy but not reliable and the better deal may be to protect stock with a rumen bolus which needs care when applying.
+Remember cattle FE prevention needs to start in January too, so talk to your vet about which method to use.
+Zinc oxide in the water trough is easy to apply but not reliable and the better deal may be to protect stock with a rumen bolus, which needs care when applying.
+Get someone experienced or your vet to do it for you and it’s best if you have a headbail.

 If you have breeding cows, most of them in the North Island should have been mated by now, but there may still be some later calvers to come on heat over Christmas.
 You really need to decide whether these would be better culled to keep the calving period shorter, and not have bulls running around waiting for a cow to come on heat.

-Bulls are a major liability on the farm, especially with strangers around over the holidays when the bulls don’t have enough cows to keep them occupied.
+Bulls are a major liability on the farm, especially with strangers around over the holidays when the bulls don’t have enough cows still coming into heat to keep them occupied.
 Make sure they cannot visit your neighbour’s cattle or get out on the highway looking for work.

 Never graze bulls in the roadside verge – and in fact with the way modern traffic is these days, don’t put any stock on the roadside to graze as the costs of an accident could bankrupt you.